2017 Grand Rapids Open Figure Skating Competition

-The Greater Grand Rapids Figure Skating Club is excited to present the 18th annual Grand Rapids Open.
+The Greater Grand Rapids Figure Skating Club is excited to present the 19th annual Grand Rapids Open.
 This year we have been selected to participate in the National Solo Dance Series.
-We are also part of the Tri-State Council Championship Series (Test Track).
 We will be offering testing in conjunction with the competition.
 Testing details will be updated on our website at www.ggrfsc.org.
-Information may also be obtained by emailing our test chair at firstname.lastname@example.org.
+Information may also be obtained by emailing our test chair at email@example.com

 The Grand Rapids Open Figure Skating Competition will be conducted in accordance with the rules and regulations of U.S. Figure Skating, as set forth in the current rulebook, as well as any pertinent updates which have been posted on the U.S. Figure Skating website.